chuyong-1/news-credibility-checker/README.md

 - Recall
 - F1-score

-This ensures the model generalizes well to unseen data.
+This ensures the model generalizes well to unseen news articles.

 ---